JuliaStats/GLM.jl/docs/src/examples.md

 ─────────────────────────────────────────────────────────────────────────
 ```
 The following example shows that QR decomposition works better for an ill-conditioned design matrix.
 The linear model with the Cholesky decomposition method is unable to estimate parameters correctly whereas the linear model with the QR decomposition does.
 Note that, the condition number of the design matrix is quite high (≈ 3.52e7).
-Since the Cholesky method aggressively detect multicollinearity, if you ever encounter multicollinearity in any GLM model with Cholesky, it is worth trying the same model with QR decomposition.

 ```
 julia> X = [-0.4011512997627107 0.6368622664511552;
             -0.0808472925693535 0.12835204623364604;